chiper-inc/React-Web-Coding-Challenge/README.md

 As a police officer:

 - [ ] I want to see a list of reported bike thefts for the Berlin area.
+- [ ] I want to see a detail page of the reported bike.
 - [ ] I want to see the first 10 bike theft cases, with the ability to - paginate (10 cases per page).
 - [ ] I want to see a total number of bike theft cases.
 - [ ] For each reported bike theft I want to see: